smoke-you/pyLiveKML/README.md

 * [Simple](https://github.com/smoke-you/pyLiveKML/blob/main/evals/apps/simple/README.md)

-If GEP is started without any arguments, you will need to add a new NetworkLink object to "Temporary Places", with the link address set to the URI of the loader.kml file, e.g. http(s)://addr:port/loader.kml.
+If GEP is started without any arguments, you will need to add a new NetworkLink object to "Temporary Places", with the link address set to the URI of the loader.kml file, e.g. `http(s)://addr:port/loader.kml`.
 GEP (as of at least v7.3.6) will not load loader.kml from the URI using File->Open.
-However, if you start GEP with the URI of loader.kml as an argument, then it will load loader.kml on startup.
+However, if you start GEP with the URI of `loader.kml` as an argument, then it will load `loader.kml` on startup.

 # Documentation